Molecular Clock Dating using MrBayes: Tutorial

-The ASDSF is decreasing slowly toward 0, indicating the tree topologies sampled from different runs are getting similar and converging to the same (stationary) distribution.
-We stop the run by typing {\tt no} when prompted.
-Then at the end, it will print the chain swap information.
+While the MCMC is running, the iteration number, likelihood values, and average standard deviation of split frequencies (ASDSF) are printed to the screen.
+The ASDSF should be decreasing toward 0, indicating the tree topologies sampled from different runs are getting similar and converging to the same (stationary) distribution.